 Under Section 162(m) of the Code, the Company may not deduct, for federal income tax purposes, compensation paid in excess of \$1,000,000 to a named executive officer employed by the Company at year-end unless it qualifies as "performance-based compensation."
-As part of its responsibilities, the compensation committee reviews and considers the deductibility of compensation paid to executive officers under Section 162(m) of the Code, and, generally, has endeavored to design the compensation payable to the Company's executive officers so that it is fully deductible by the Company.
-A portion of the compensation paid pursuant to our annual cash incentive compensation plan and certain of our RSUs generally qualify as "performance-based compensation" for purposes of Section 162(m).
+As part of its responsibilities, the compensation committee reviews and considers the deductibility of compensation paid to executive officers under Section 162(m) of the Code, and, generally, has endeavored to design the compensation paid pursuant to our annual cash incentive compensation plan and certain of our RSUs generally qualify as "performance-based compensation" for purposes of Section 162(m).
 Base salaries, bonuses and time-based RSUs grants do not qualify as "performance-based compensation" pursuant to the requirements of Section 162(m).
-The compensation committee believes that, in order to ensure competitive levels of total compensation for its executive officers, there may be circumstances in which the Company's interests are best served by approving compensation for its executive officers that will not meet the requirements of Section 162(m) of the Code and, therefore, will not be deductible by the Company for federal income tax purposes.
+The compensation committee believes that, in order to ensure competitive levels of total compensation for its executive officers that will not meet the requirements of Section 162(m) of the Code and, therefore, will not be deductible by the Company for federal income tax purposes.
 Accordingly, the compensation committee has approved, and may approve in the future, compensation for one or more of its executive officers that is not deductible for federal income tax purposes.